How To Manage Social Anxiety: Tips And Tricks

 • Over-analyzing performance after social interactions

-• Avoiding social gatherings, situations that lead to confrontation, or situations where you are the center of attention
+• Avoiding social gatherings, situations that lead to confrontation, or situations where you are the center of attention, which can lead to negative consequences

 • Having a difficult time starting conversations and being very afraid of talking to strangers